swift-dns/swift-endpoint/README.md

 In all benchmarks apart from 1, this library performs better than the C libraries.
 On the "IPv6 string decoding" benchmark it performs only 30% worse than Glibc, at ~23 millions rounds per second.

+The results are all reproducible by simply running `scripts/benchmark.bash` on a machine of your own.

-### Against Apple's Darwin
+### Against Darwin

-These were performed on my M1 MacBook, on macOS 26.0.
+These were performed on my M1 Pro MacBook, on macOS 26.0.

 **15 Millions IPv4_String_Encoding_Mixed**
 swift: 153ms